maxiboom1/inews-connect/README.md

 1.9.3

 - Implemented duplicates.
-- Lot of functionaliny in items-service and itemsHash modules.
+- Lot of functionality in items-service and itemsHash modules.
-- Implemented setNameOnLoad() on fron pages - to set static headers on load
+- Implemented setNameOnLoad() on front pages - to set static headers on load